learn-co-students/SENG-LIVE-080822-phase-1/03_DOM_Events/README.md

 form.addEventListener('submit',(e)=> {
     e.preventDefault;

-    // here we are using the 'name' property from the form input to target the corresponding value console.log(e.target.faveColor.value);
+    // Here we are using the 'name' property from the form input to target the corresponding value console.log(e.target.faveColor.value);
 })